efarish/portfolio/llm/README.md

 # LLM Projects

 Below are my LLM projcts.
 Each project has a README describing the project.
-All the code is in Python and the frameworks/platforms used are Hugging Face, LangChain, and Neo4j.
+All the code is in Python and the frameworks/platforms used are Hugging Face, LangChain, LlamaIndex, and Neo4j.
 LLM models utilized are different versions of OpenAI’s GPT and Meta’s Llama.

 ### Knowledge Graphs
 - [Using LLM to Create a Knowledge Graphs](https://github.com/efarish/portfolio/tree/main/llm/graph)